AS9100 Certification Consultant for Aerospace and Defense Manufacturers

 • Configuration management discipline

-• Enhanced supplier evaluation and monitoring
+• Enhanced supplier monitoring and validation

 • First Article Inspection (FAI) alignment